Tdhtdhtdhtdhtdh: Sound Effects!

 I love it.

-Maybe, yeah, here, let's finish up with the Jazz Singer and then take a a break.
+Maybe, yeah, here, let's finish up with the Jazz Singer and then take a break.
 What do you say?

+And it was basically like a record.
 They recorded it on shellac discs, like an LP.

 And once the jazz singer came out, a whole new industry was born from silent movies.
 Right.